Certificate of Sponsorship (COS)

 • Solution: Verify all information matches supporting documentation

-4. Wrong CoS Type Application
+4. Wrong CoS Type

 Applying for undefined when defined is needed, or vice versa:

-• Prevention: Clearly understand when each type applies
+• Prevention: Understand when each type applies

 • Solution: Consider worker's current location and visa status